azaraverse/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd This script prints the absolute path name of the current working directory ls This script displays the content of the current working directory
+1. pwd This script prints the absolute path name of the current working directory
+2. ls This script displays the content of the current working directory
+3. cd This script changes the working directory to the user’s home directory